R.E.

 Implementation

-In the Skylark Federation, we follow the East Sussex Agreed Syllabus for RE.
+At Barcombe C E Primary, we follow the East Sussex Agreed Syllabus for RE.
 We seek to develop the children’s knowledge and understanding of some of the major world faiths, and we address the fundamental questions in life, for example, the meaning of life and the existence of a divine spirit.
 We enable children to develop a sound knowledge of Christianity and to explore aspects of some other world religions.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the children learn about religion (knowledge and understanding) and from religion (response, evaluation, application).

 • Develop their knowledge and understanding of the Christian faith and of other principal religions (KS1 – Judaism and Islam, KS2 – all world religions covered in a rolling programme)